treeverse/lakeFS/docs/reference/authorization.md

 |Get Garbage Collection Rules      |`retention:GetGarbageCollectionRules`      |`arn:lakefs:fs:::repository/{repositoryId}`                             |GET /repositories/{repositoryId}/gc/rules                                          |-                                                                    |
 |Set Garbage Collection Rules      |`retention:SetGarbageCollectionRules`      |`arn:lakefs:fs:::repository/{repositoryId}`                             |POST /repositories/{repositoryId}/gc/rules                                         |-                                                                    |
 |Prepare Garbage Collection Commits|`retention:PrepareGarbageCollectionCommits`|`arn:lakefs:fs:::repository/{repositoryId}`                             |POST /repositories/{repositoryId}/gc/prepare_commits                               |-                                                                    |

+Some APIs may require more than one action.
+For instance, in order to create a repository (`POST /repositories`) you need permission to `fs:CreateRepository` for the _name_ of the repository and also `fs:AttachStorageNamespace` for the _storage namespace_ used.

 ### Preconfigured Policies